nextcloud/ios/README.md

 If you want to [contribute](https://nextcloud.com/contribute/), you are very welcome:

-- on our IRC channels #nextcloud & #nextcloud-mobile irc://#nextcloud-mobile@freenode.net (on freenode) and
+- on our IRC channels #nextcloud and #nextcloud-mobile (on freenode)
 - our forum at https://help.nextcloud.com

 Please read the [Code of Conduct](https://nextcloud.com/community/code-of-conduct/).
 This document offers some guidance to ensure Nextcloud participants can cooperate effectively in a positive and inspiring atmosphere, and to explain how together we can strengthen and support each other.